Rafique Ali Sardar

-Mohammad Rafique Ali Sardar (born 16 April 1998) is an Indian professional footballer who plays as a goalkeeper for Rajasthan United in the I-League.
+Mohammad Rafique Ali Sardar (born 16 April 1998) is an Indian professional footballer who plays as a goalkeeper for the Super League Kerala club Forca Kochi.

 Career

 Born in Kolkata, West Bengal, Sardar rose from poverty to joining the youth academies of the two Kolkata giants East Bengal and Mohun Bagan.
 He soon then moved to the Tata Football Academy.

 Jamshedpur FC

 Before the 2017–18 season, Sardar was announced as part of the inaugural Jamshedpur squad for the Indian Super League.
 He made his professional debut for the club on 12 April 2018 in the Super Cup against Goa.
 He came on as a halftime substitute for Sairuat Kima after their #1 goalkeeper, Subrata Pal, was sent off.
 Jamshedpur went on to lose 1–5.
 A week later, on 20 April 2018, it was announced that Sardar signed a new contract with Jamshedpur, keeping him at the club till 2020.